tusharviradiya/Blockchain/README.md

 - ledger is can be in any form text, json, word file
 - ledger is store in block, and block contain other thing then ledger.
 - **complete block** : when block fill full, and when block is completed so next new block is generated.
 - all block contains same data copy of every block, and due to this feature we don't cheat data of blockchain.

+### working of blockchain

+- blockchain use ledger for save transaction data.
+- block is known as node also.
+- when transaction is done so here public is available, not user name, therefore user privacy is maintained.
+- ex. when one person do transaction so validation request spread all node for validation that person have money or not.